web-auth/webauthn-framework/docs/examples/prf-demo/README.md

 Open <http://localhost:8000> in a browser that supports the PRF extension:

-- A platform authenticator (Touch ID, Windows Hello, Android device unlock) or a hardware key that exposes `hmac-secret`.
+- A platform authenticator (Touch ID, Windows Hello, Android device unlock) or a hardware key that supports the `prf` extension.
+The specification is abstract over how the authenticator implements it, so PRF availability is not the same question as CTAP `hmac-secret` support: the client reports the answer through `prf.enabled` and the presence of `prf.results`.
 - A secure context. `localhost` qualifies; otherwise serve over HTTPS.
 - Chrome 116+ / Edge 116+ on the desktop side, recent Safari (iOS 18+ /
   macOS 15+).
 Firefox is still trailing as of this writing.